PostHog/posthog.com/contents/handbook/engineering/product-design.md

 ### MVP

-If you're shipping an entirely new feature (i.e. SQL for PostHog), then you should figure out if anyone cares, which usually means creating an MVP and releasing it behind a feature flag to some friendly users.
+If you're shipping an entirely new feature (i.e. SQL for PostHog), then you should figure out if any users even care (!), which usually means creating an MVP and releasing it behind a feature flag to some friendly users.
 (Pro tip: make friends by being [support hero](/handbook/engineering/support-hero).)

 During both of the above approaches, designers are happy to provide light recommendations that will improve the user experience without becoming a blocker to shipping.